twonk/MyEnergi-App-Api/README.md

 	}]
 }
 ```

-  `/cgi-jstatus-H`  (For Harvi data) - I do have a harvi, but removed it from my installation and ran cat5 to the zappi.
+  `/cgi-jstatus-H`  (For Harvi data) - I do have a Harvi, but removed it from my installation and ran cat5 to the Zappi.

 ```json
 {